geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

     </xsl:copy>
   </xsl:template>

-Processing by update-fixed-info.xsl can be enabled/disabled using the `Automatic Fixes` check box in the System Configuration menu.
+Processing by ``update-fixed-info.xsl`` can be enabled/disabled using the *Automatic Fixes* check box in the System Configuration menu.
 By default, it is enabled.

-Some important tasks handled in upgrade-fixed-info.xsl:
+Some important tasks handled in ``upgrade-fixed-info.xsl``:

 - creating URLs for metadata with attached files (eg. onlineResources with 'File for download' in iso19139)
 - setting date stamp/revision date
 - setting codelist URLs to point to online ISO codelist catalogs
 - adding default spatial reference system attributes to spatial extents

-A specific task required for the MCP update-fixed-info.xsl was to automatically create an online resource with a URL pointing to the metadata.show service with parameter set to the metadata uuid.
+A specific task required for the MCP ``update-fixed-info.xsl`` was to automatically create an online resource with a URL pointing to the metadata.show service with parameter set to the metadata uuid.
 This required some changes to the update-fixed-info.xsl supplied with iso19139.
 In particular:

 - the parent elements may not be present in the metadata record
 - processing of the online resource elements for the metadata point of truth URL should not interfere with other processing of online resource elements

-Rather than describe the individual steps required to implement this and the decisions required in the XSLT language, take a look at the update-fixed-info.xsl already present for the MCP schema in the iso19139.mcp directory and refer to the dot points above.
+Rather than describe the individual steps required to implement this and the decisions required in the XSLT language, take a look at the ``update-fixed-info.xsl`` already present for the MCP schema in the iso19139.mcp directory and refer to the dot points above.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Creating the templates directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a simple directory.
 Put XML metadata files to be used as templates in this directory.
-Make sure they have a `.xml` suffix.
+Make sure they have a ``.xml`` suffix.
 Templates in this directory can be added to the catalog using the Administration menu.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Editor behaviour: Adding schema-suggestions.xml and schema-substitutes.xml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **schema-suggestions.xml** - The default behaviour of the GeoNetwork advanced editor when building the editor forms is to show elements that are not in the metadata record as unexpanded elements.
 To add these elements to the record, the user will have to click on the '+' icon next to the element name.
 This can be tedious especially as some metadata standards have elements nested in others (ie. complex elements).
 The schema-suggestions.xml file allows you to specify elements that should be automatically expanded by the editor.
 An example of this is the online resource information in the ISO19115/19139 standard.
-If the following XML was added to the schema-suggestions.xml file:
+If the following XML was added to the ``schema-suggestions.xml`` file:

 ::